Blanich and sister Tamara rehearse in their mother’s dance studio. Contributed photo/Colburn Hvidston III for The Forum

 Blanich joined The Arts Partnership in a consulting capacity in 2015 to evaluate the City Arts Partnership grants program and to help curate and manage what’s now known as the ArtWORKS program.
 It didn’t take long for Del Val and the board of directors to see her skill sets and experience in arts administration.

-Eighteen months later, Blanich accepted a full-time position with TAP as director of operations.
+Eighteen months later, Blanich accepted a full-time position with TAP as Executive Director.

 Continuing the mission